Woes of the Pharisees

-The Woes of the Pharisees is a list of criticisms by Jesus against scribes and Pharisees recorded in Luke 11:37–54 and Matthew 23:1–39.
+The Woes of the Pharisees are series of criticisms by Jesus against scribes and Pharisees recorded in Luke 11:37–54 and Matthew 23:1–39.
 Mark 12:35–40 and Luke 20:45–47 also include warnings about scribes.

 Eight are listed in Matthew, and hence Matthew's version is known as the eight woes.
 These are found in Matthew 23 verses 13–16, 23, 25, 27 and 29.
-Only six are given in Luke, whose version is thus known as the six woes.
+Only six are given in Luke, whose version is thus known as the six woes: three are directed to the Pharisees and three to the scribes.
 The woes mostly criticise the Pharisees for hypocrisy and perjury.
 They illustrate the differences between inner and outer moral states.

 Context and background

 The woes are mentioned twice in the narratives in the Gospels of Matthew and Luke.
-In Matthew they are mentioned after Jesus' triumphal entry into Jerusalem, where he teaches in the Temple, while in Luke they are mentioned after the Lord's prayer is given and the disciples are first sent out over the land.
-Before introducing the woes themselves, Matthew states that Jesus criticized them for taking the place of honor at banquets, for wearing ostentatious clothing, for encouraging people to call them rabbi.
+In Matthew they are mentioned after Jesus' triumphal entry into Jerusalem, where he teaches in the Temple, while in Luke they are mentioned after the Lord's Prayer is given and the disciples are first sent out over the land.
+Before introducing the woes, Matthew states that Jesus criticized them for taking the place of honor at banquets, for wearing ostentatious clothing, and for encouraging people to call them rabbi.

 The woes are all woes of hypocrisy and illustrate the differences between inner and outer moral states.
 Jesus portrays the Pharisees as impatient with outward, ritual observance of minutiae which made them look acceptable and virtuous outwardly but left the inner person unreformed.
-See also Letter and spirit of the law.